-- 3.2.1 The Contractor shall prepare a Traffic Management Plan for the operation of the Airport. - 3.2.2 SHG will ensure that during operation, traffic will be encouraged to use the new access route and measures to prevent traffic from accessing the airport via the existing road network in Longwood will be put in place by the Employer. - The coastline to the east of the airfield is an important amenity resource and there are a 3.2.3 number of features of natural and heritage interest to which permanent access by the public is required, these include the Signal Station, Gill Point, King and Queen Rocks and the coastline generally, which is used for fishing.
+- 3.2.1 The Contractor shall prepare a Traffic Management Plan for the operation of the Airport. - 3.2.2 The coastline to the east of the airfield is an important amenity resource and there are a number of features of natural and heritage interest to which permanent access by the public is required, these include the Signal Station, Gill Point, King and Queen Rocks and the coastline generally, which is used for fishing.
 The Contractor shall avoid permanent footpath closures by providing suitable diversions to the north and South (along the Dry Gut embankment) of the airfield.